-To streamline the performance, security, and reliability of our customers’ networks, we provide cloud computing-based virtual desktop services.
-Thanks to the power of the internet, it is now possible to leave outdated legacy technologies behind – such as in-house physical servers – in favour of newer, safer, and more efficient wireless options.
+We provide cloud computing-based to streamline the performance, security, and reliability of our customers’ networks virtual desktop services.
+Thanks to the power of the internet, it is now possible to leave outdated legacy technologies behind.
+This includes in-house physical servers – favouring newer, safer, and more efficient wireless options.
 Above all else, FSET provides its customers with Desktop as a Service, or DaaS for short.
 Under this model, employers* typically issue employees a user endpoint device – a desktop computer, laptop, smartphone, or tablet – that FSET will monitor behind the scenes as a dedicated managed service provider (MSP).
 Because it’s based out of the cloud, DaaS is incredibly agile and scalable, making it an ideal choice for practically any organization regardless of sector.

 *Sometimes the issuer may vary, such as in the case of school administration providing endpoint devices to students.

 “That’s what FSET’s Desktop as a Service is all about – a logical infrastructure running out of our dedicated data centre, with none of the data actually touching the device.
 We provide that kind of server-based computing, and it’s all about security, business continuity, reliability, and fast recovery.” – David Brown, FSET CEO

 Through DaaS, customers can rent access to applications, computing power, storage, and much more, paying only for what they want or need.
 The benefits of this service include:

 - Reliability – Cloud computing goes hand in hand with data recovery and continuity planning, meaning that if disaster strikes – be it a power outage, or even as something as serious as an earthquake or fire – you can be sure you won’t lose any important information, and better yet, everything will usually be back up and running in no time.